SRIIIXI/TreOnzDesktop/README.md

-# AxiomStudio
+# VertexStudio
-Desktop interface for Axiom developed in GTK4
+Desktop interface for Vertex developed in GTK4